 7 days a week, 10 a.m. to 6 p.m.
 Closed on all legal holidays.

-Set amid five glorious acres are priceless sculptures, all of which make up the magnificent Sydney and Walda Besthoff Sculpture Garden.
+Set amid eleven glorious acres are priceless sculptures, all of which make up the magnificent Sydney and Walda Besthoff Sculpture Garden.
 The Sculpture Garden is the latest cultural destination for visitors to New Orleans and provides a unique opportunity for visitors who treasure the arts.

 The world-class collection of modern and contemporary sculpture is presented in an exquisite natural setting with delights at every turn.
 The project is a collaborative effort of the New Orleans Museum of Art, City Park and the Sydney and Walda Besthoff Foundation.

 Visitors please note: dogs, bicycles, rollerblades, skateboards and picnicking are not allowed in the Sculpture Garden.
 You may touch the sculptures, but do not climb on them.
+The garden is free to access and open to the public seven days a week!

 Located next to the Sculpture Garden is the magnificent New Orleans Museum of Art, set in the splendor of City Park, with 1,500 acres of walking paths, centuries old oak trees, a small amusement park, lagoons and Storyland.